hoidn/BMAD-METHOD/arch.md

 3. Create run_id and initialize state.json; or load/validate existing on `resume`.
 4. For each top-level step index i:
    - Evaluate `when.equals` if present.
 If false, mark skipped as completed (exit_code 0) and continue.
+     - Default semantics: mark step `status: 'skipped'` when the condition is false (no process execution).
    - If `wait_for` present: run wait loop, record metrics and result, handle timeout (exit 124) and `on.failure`.
    - If `for_each` present: resolve items via pointer or literal; persist into state; iterate items:
      - Set loop variables (`item`, `loop.index`, `loop.total`).